IBM-Cloud/logistics-wizard-erp/README.md

 * create, retrieve, update, delete Shipments.

 The API defines the following roles:
-* supply chain manager - can manage Shipments
+* supply chain manager - can view all data and manage Shipments
-* auditor - can only view data
+* retail store manager - can view all data except Inventory and Suppliers

 ### Logistics Wizard ERP Simulator